sanyaade-teachings/cloud-connection/README.md

 	...
-	//UnListen for callbacks from the cloud connection plugin CloudConnectionCallbackManager::OnAuthActionStarted -= this;
+	//UnListen for callbacks from the cloud connection plugin CloudConnection::Callbacks.OnAuthActionStarted -= this;
-	CloudConnectionCallbackManager::OnAuthActionFinished -= this;
+	CloudConnection::Callbacks.OnAuthActionFinished -= this;
-	CloudConnectionCallbackManager::OnPlayerDataFetched -= this;
+	CloudConnection::Callbacks.OnPlayerDataFetched -= this;
-	CloudConnectionCallbackManager::OnAchievementFetched -= this;
+	CloudConnection::Callbacks.OnAchievementFetched -= this;
 	...
 ```